mikeyCos/shopping-cart/README.md

 - [x] Create skeleton components.
 - [x] Create test suites.
-  - [ ] Test components match their snapshots.
+  - [x] Test components match their snapshots.
   - [ ] Test event handlers (attempt).
-- [ ] Fetch from an API for store items/products.
+- [x] Fetch from an API for store items/products.
-- [ ] Create routes to home, shop and cart pages.
+- [x] Create routes to home, shop and cart pages.
-  - [ ] Refactor routes using loaders.
+  - [x] Refactor routes using loaders.
-- [ ] Create nested routes for item/product categories.
+- [x] Create nested routes for item/product categories.
-- [ ] Render store items/products
+- [x] Render store items/products
-  - [ ] Render image of item/product,
+  - [x] Render image of item/product,
   - [x] Wrap each image with a Link element
     - [x] On image click, render a modal containing more product information, an 'Add to Cart' button, and an quantity input.
-- [ ] Render a quantity input with increment and decrement buttons.
+- [x] Create a quantity input with increment and decrement buttons.
-  - [ ] On the cart page, when the quantity input's value reaches 0, remove it's respective item/product from the cart.
+  - [x] On the cart page, when the quantity input's value reaches 0, remove it's respective item/product from the cart.
+  - [ ] On the cart page, clearing the input with the `backspace` key should not remove the item/product form the cart; only if the input is blank and the input loses focus.
-  - [ ] On the product page/modal, allow the quantity input's value be an empty string and 0.
+  - [x] On the product page/modal, allow the quantity input's value be an empty string and 0.
-    - [ ] Prevent the product from being added to the cart if the quantity input's value is empty or 0, and show an error message.
+    - [x] Prevent the product from being added to the cart if the quantity input's value is empty or 0, and show an error message.
+- [x] Create buttons for scrolling to the top and bottom of page.
+  - [x] Only show top button if user is below the top.
+  - [x] Only show bottom button if user is above the bottom.
+  - [ ] Changing the window size should impact whether or not the buttons are visible.
+- [x] Create a quick actions component.
+  - [ ] Add item/product button will only add one respective item/product into the cart.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>